mrh-jishan/mrh-jishan/README.md

 # Hi, there 👋

 My name is Md Robiul Hassan and you can call me by ROBIN.
 I'm a Full-Stack Developer who is also interested working on Mobile App Development as well.
-I was born in Bangladesh, studied in Malaysia and living in Singapore.
-At present I am working with Cognizant and placed to work at Credit Suisse Singapore to develop application using Java Spring Boot.
+At present I am living and working in Singapore and have been busy working with Spring-Boot and some of crazy devOps tech staffs.

 ## &#x270d; Blog & Writing